Whitey Ford: Final years and retirement

 Ford ended his career in declining health.
 In August 1966, he underwent surgery to correct a circulatory problem in his throwing shoulder.
 In May 1967, Ford lasted just one inning in what would be his final start, and he announced his retirement at the end of the month at age 38.

 After retiring, Ford admitted in interviews to having occasionally doctored baseballs.
 Examples were the "mudball", used at home in Yankee Stadium.
 Yankee groundskeepers would wet down an area near the catcher's box where the Yankee catcher Elston Howard was positioned; pretending to lose balance, Howard would put down his hand with the ball and coat one side of the ball with mud and throw it to Ford.
 Ford also engaged in ball scuffing, sometimes used the diamond in his wedding ring to gouge the ball, but he was eventually caught by an umpire and warned to stop.
 Howard sharpened a buckle on his shinguard and used it to scuff the ball.

 Ford described his illicit behavior as a concession to age:

 I didn't begin cheating until late in my career when I needed something to help me survive.
 I didn't cheat when I won the twenty-five games in 1961.
 I don't want anybody to get any ideas and take my Cy Young Award away.
 And I didn't cheat in 1963 when I won twenty-four games.
 Well, maybe a little.

-Ford admitted to doctoring the ball in the 1961 All Star Game at Candlestick Park to strike out Willie Mays.
+Ford admitted to doctoring the ball in the 1961 All-Star Game at Candlestick Park to strike out Willie Mays.
 Ford and Mantle had accumulated $1,200 ($ today) in golf pro shop purchases as guests of Horace Stoneham at the Giants owner's country club.
 Stoneham promised to pay their tab if Ford could strike out Mays.
 "What was that all about?"
 Mays asked.
 "I'm sorry, Willie, but I had to throw you a spitter," Ford replied.

 Career statistics

-Ford won 236 games for the New York Yankees (career 236–106), still a franchise record.
 Ford is tied with Dave Foutz for the fourth-best winning percentage in baseball history at .690.

-Ford's 2.75 earned run average is the third-lowest among starting pitchers whose careers began after the advent of the live-ball era in 1920.
-Through 2022, only Clayton Kershaw (2.48) and Jacob deGrom (2.52) have a lower earned run average.
+His 2.75 earned run average is the third-lowest among starting pitchers whose careers began after the advent of the live-ball era in 1920.
+Through 2023, only Clayton Kershaw (2.48) and Jacob deGrom (2.53) have a lower earned run average.
 Ford's worst earned run average in a single season was 3.24.
-Ford had 45 shutout victories in his career, including eight 1–0 wins.

-As a hitter, Ford posted a .173 batting average (177-for-1,023) with 91 runs, 3 home runs, 69 runs batted in, and 113 bases on balls.
-In 22 World Series games, he batted .082 (4-for-49) with 4 runs, 3 runs batted in, and 7 walks.
-Defensively, he recorded a .961 fielding percentage.

-World Series and All-Star Games
+He appeared on eight AL All-Star teams between 1954 and 1964, going 0-2 with an 8.25 ERA in the All-Star game.